• Share this on:

 Ask your question

 European regulations are becoming stricter.
-This, together with more consumer awareness, will make importers go deeper into a supply chain that guarantees a traceable and reliable cardamom supply.
-At FEDECOVERA we are focused on niche markets, one being organic-certified cardamom.
-Our capability to adapt to stricter regulation and markets is possible thanks to our Social-Business Model in which Cardamom is a value chain that integrates key factors such as the social, the economic and the environmental factors, and not only the product itself.
+This, together with increasing consumer awareness, will make importers more focused on a supply chain that guarantees a traceable and reliable cardamom supply.
+FEDECOVERA can adapt to stricter regulation and markets thanks to our Social Business Model that integrates social, economic and environmental factors.

 Gabriela Delgado and Samy López